swissquote/crafty/docs/05_Packages/05_crafty-preset-typescript/Getting_Started_with_TypeScript.md

 If you use Typings from the `@types` scoped packages you don't need this configuration.

-But for the defintions downloaded with `typings` or your own, you need to tell TypeScript to load them.
+But for the definitions downloaded with `typings` or your own, you need to tell TypeScript to load them.

 for this, you need to create a `tsconfig.json` next to your `crafty.config.js` and add a `"files"` array inside.